-Three hundred thirty one years would pass before President-elect John F. Kennedy climbed the Massachusetts Statehouse steps on top of a hill -- Beacon Hill -- to deliver his farewell speech to the General Court.
+Three hundred thirty one years would pass before President-elect John F. Kennedy climbed the Massachusetts Statehouse steps on top of Beacon Hill to deliver his farewell speech to the General Court.

-He had flown into Boston the day before and spent the night in the small Beacon Hill apartment that had been his official home since 1946.
+He had flown into Boston the day before and spent the night in the small Beacon Hill apartment that had served as his official home since 1946.

-In 11 days he would be inaugurated as president of the United States.
+In 11 days he would take the oath of office as president of the United States.
 He had already orchestrated the ceremony: Robert Frost would read a poem and Marian Anderson would sing the Star-Spangled Banner.
 He chose formalwear for men and the Fitzgerald family Bible for swearing the oath.

-January 9, 1961 was a cold, windy day, but Kennedy didn't wear a hat or coat on his way to Cambridge that morning to meet with the Harvard Board of Overseers and banter with students.
-He met with advisers at lunch, then drove back to Boston to deliver his first speech since the election.
+On January 9, 1961, Kennedy met with the Harvard Board of Overseers to banter with students.
+He then drove back to Boston to deliver his first speech since the election.

 He entered the Massachusetts House of Representatives chamber to thunderous applause.
 And then he delivered his famous City Upon a Hill speech.

 Kennedy said Massachusetts had always been his home, whether he’d been in Washington, London or the South Pacific (carefully omitting the years his family lived in New York).
 It wasn’t provincial pride, he said, that caused him to hope his grandchildren would be born in the commonwealth.
 It was the contribution Massachusetts made to the nation’s greatness.